Complications of stomach ulcers are relatively uncommon, but they can be very serious if they happen.

 - rapid and severe bleeding – causing you to vomit blood or pass stools that are black, sticky and tar-like

 You should visit your GP if you have persistent symptoms of anaemia.
 If they think you may have a stomach ulcer, they may refer you to a gastroenterologist for an examination and treatment.

 Contact your GP or NHS 111 immediately, or go to your nearest accident and emergency (A&E) department, if you have symptoms of more severe bleeding.

-An endoscopy will be used to identify the cause of the bleeding and treatment can be given during the endoscopy to stop the bleeding.
+A gastroscopy will be used to identify the cause of the bleeding and treatment can often be given during this to stop the bleeding.

 Sometimes specialised procedures carried out under X-ray guidance are used to stop bleeding ulcers, although surgery may occasionally be required to repair the affected blood vessel.